yash2607-del/DevStream/README.md

 - Video cards are fetched from your channel uploads using YouTube Data API v3.
 - Featured video section is auto-filled from the latest visible upload.
 - If a video is deleted/private in YouTube Studio, it is filtered out and card disappears on next refresh.
-- Playback mode is configurable:
-	- `embed`: play inside web app modal
-	- `youtube`: open video on YouTube in a new tab

 ## Setup

 1. Create a Google Cloud project.
 2. Enable **YouTube Data API v3**.
 3. Create an API key.
-4. Copy `.env.example` to `.env` and fill your values.
+4. Create `.env` and fill your values.
 5. Run `npm install` then `npm run dev`.

 ## Environment variables